 However, then I turned 30 and had another baby and ratcheted this blog up to another level of successfulness.
 What those three things really ended up meaning for me was 2-3″ of fat sitting on top of some super stretched out abs.
 Nothing really seemed to help, so I took a radical step- cutting out as much sugar as possible Monday-Thursday as well as alcohol (again, Monday-Thursday.
 I’m not a masochist here.).

-I’m fully aware that this story has zero to do with the actual recipe at hand, and that most people will scroll right by all of this to get to said recipe anyway, but I’m painting a picture of my mental state that led to this creation- as well as why I had to end up making them like three times until I reached the best intersection of cuteness and easiness.
+I’m aware that this story has zero to do with the Chocolate Peanut Butter Rice Krispie Treats, but I’m painting a picture of my mental state; as well as why I had to end up making them like three times until I reached the best intersection of cuteness and easiness.

-So I was in Kroger, in a rare moment of actually being able to grocery shop by myself, which is where I actually end to get a lot of my recipe ideas.
+So I was in Kroger, in a rare moment of actually being able to grocery shop by myself.
 I was thinking about the success of my Witch Cupcakes, and thinking that I should probably make a video for my Hot Chocolate Rice Krispie Treats because they were starting to do well on Pinterest already, and thinking that ALL of my Rice Krispie Treat recipes have been super popular, and that I should really make a Halloween version that kids could help with for school parties and oh my god I might be willing to punch someone for some sort of dessert.

 That was a a hugely run on sentence, but that is how I got from point A to point B in my head in a matter of about 10 seconds.